Roles and Responsibilities

-How to apply: Applicants should apply on or before 27 August, 2021 with latest Curriculum Vitae, and the names and contact information of three referees who are knowledgeable about your professional qualifications and work experience.
+Applicants should apply on or before 13 Oct 2021, with their latest Resume, and the names and contact information of three references that are knowledgeable about their professional qualifications and work experience.
 All applications will be acknowledged; however only short-listed candidates will be contacted.

 “ICRISAT is an equal opportunity employer”